 The following learning resources are provided to students during class and face-to-face sessions:

 - First Aid Manual incorporating the latest first aid information.
-It provides students with an easy-to-read reference for HLTAID004 Provide an Emergency First Aid Response in an Education and Care Setting.
+It provides students with an easy-to-read reference for HLTAID012 Provide First Aid in an Education and Care Setting.

 - PowerPoint presentation that is interactive and customised to include real-life first aid and has Provide Cardiopulmonary Resuscitation examples and scenarios.